 Bills for electric service are due and payable immediately on the billing date shown on the bill.
-The billing date will not vary from the postmark date by more than 3 days.
+The billing date will not vary from the postmark date by more than three (3) days.

-Payments for service may be made by cash, check, debit or credit card through a variety of payment channels, including Chugach's website, Interactive Voice Response phone system, mail, or in-person at our office located at 5601 Electron Drive.
-Anchorage, Alaska 99518.
-Beginning March 1, 2018, Chugach will accept credit card payments without the customer paying a third party attendant transaction fee.
-A maximum of two credit card payments totaling no more than \$2,000 will be accepted within a 26 day period, per member account.
+Payments for service may be made by cash, check, debit or credit card through a variety of payment channels, including Chugach's website, Interactive Voice Response phone system, mail, or in-person at our service center as indicated in Section 5.12 of this tariff.
+Beginning D, N March 1, 2018, Chugach will accept credit card payments without the customer paying a third-party attendant transaction fee.
+A maximum of two credit card payments totaling no more than \$2,000 will be accepted within a 26-day period, per member account.
 A bill will be considered paid when the money is received by Chugach.